Criticism of Hamas: Allegations of antisemitism

-Statements by Hamas members and clerics
+Statements by Hamas members

-Statements to an Arab audience
+Ahmed Yassin, the founder of Hamas, responded to accusations that "Hamas hate Jews" by stating in a 1988 interview:

+We don't hate Jews and fight Jews because they are Jewish.
+They are a people of faith and we are a people of faith, and we love all people of faith.
+If my brother, from my own mother and father and my own faith takes my home and expels me from it, I will fight him.
+I will fight my cousin if he takes my home and expels me from it.
+So when a Jew takes my home and expels me from it, I will fight him.
+I don't fight other countries because I want to be at peace with them, I love all people and wish peace for them, even the Jews.
+The Jews lived with us all of our lives and we never assaulted them, and they held high positions in government and ministries.
+But if they take my home and make me a refugee like 4 million Palestinians in exile?
+Who has more right to this land?
+The Russian immigrant who left this land 2000 years ago or the one who left 40 years ago?
+We don't hate the Jews, we only ask for them to give us our rights.

 In 2008, Hamas imam Yousif al-Zahar said in his sermon at the Katib Wilayat mosque in Gaza that "Jews are a people who cannot be trusted.
 They have been traitors to all agreements.
 Go back to history.
 Their fate is their vanishing."
 Another Hamas legislator and imam, Sheik Yunus al-Astal, discussed a Quranic verse suggesting that "suffering by fire is the Jews' destiny in this world and the next."
 He concluded "Therefore we are sure that the Holocaust is still to come upon the Jews."

 Following the rededication of the Hurva Synagogue in Jerusalem in March 2010, senior Hamas figure al-Zahar called on Palestinians everywhere to observe five minutes of silence "for Israel's disappearance and to identify with Jerusalem and the al-Aqsa mosque".
 He further stated that "Wherever you have been you've been sent to your destruction.
 You've killed and murdered your prophets and you have always dealt in loan-sharking and destruction.
 You've made a deal with the devil and with destruction itself—just like your synagogue."

-On August 10, 2012, Ahmad Bahr, Deputy Speaker of the Hamas Parliament, stated in a sermon that aired on Al-Aqsa TV:

-If the enemy sets foot on a single square inch of Islamic land, Jihad becomes an individual duty, incumbent on every Muslim, male or female.
-A woman may set out [on Jihad] without her husband's permission, and a servant without his master's permission.
-Why?
-In order to annihilate those Jews. ...
-O Allah, destroy the Jews and their supporters.
-O Allah, destroy the Americans and their supporters.
-O Allah, count them one by one, and kill them all, without leaving a single one.

-In an interview with Al-Aqsa TV on September 12, 2012, Marwan Abu Ras, a Hamas MP, who is also a member of the International Union of Muslim Scholars, stated (as translated by MEMRI):

-The Jews are behind each and every catastrophe on the face of the Earth.
-This is not open to debate.
-This is not a temporal thing, but goes back to days of yore.
-They concocted so many conspiracies and betrayed rulers and nations so many times that the people harbor hatred towards them. ...
-Throughout history—from Nebuchadnezzar until modern times. ...
-They slayed the prophets, and so on. ...
-Any catastrophe on the face of this Earth—the Jews must be behind it.

-On December 26, 2012, Senior Hamas official and Jerusalem bureau chief Ahmed Abu Haliba, called on "all Palestinian factions to resume suicide attacks ... deep inside the Zionist enemy" and said that "we must renew the resistance to occupation in any possible way, above all through armed resistance."
-Abu Haliba suggested the use of suicide bombings as a response to Israel's plans to build housing units in East Jerusalem and the West Bank.

 In 2014 Hamas spokesman Osama Hamdan defended a video of his repeating the blood libel myth in an interview.